Crescent Lake is one of the most scenic areas to enjoy at Walt Disney World. This stunning lake sits between Epcot and Disney’s Hollywood Studios.

-Inside the Beach Club, there is a great dining option at Martha’s Vineyard.
-Martha’s is a lounge that takes walk-ups.
+If you’re in the Beach Club area, there are several great dining options.
+Martha’s Vineyard is on the Beach Club side.
+It’s a lounge that takes walk-ups.
 This location usually has a variety of appetizers along with several entrees.

 Over the years, it’s been my experience that the different lounges at Disney World offer excellent food options.
 So don’t be afraid to try one because the word “lounge” makes you think more bar than a restaurant.

 While at the Beach Club, you might enjoy browsing the Beach Club Marketplace.
-This resort gift shop doubles as a counter service dining location.
-Making it another alternative for a meal as we tour the Crescent Lake area.
+This resort gift shop doubles as a counter-service dining location, making it an alternative for a meal.

 Related: Beach Club’s Gift Shop

-We have a full guide to touring the Disney World Resorts at Christmas.
-So that review comes in handy if you are touring during Christmas.
-And it provides a few tips on how to go about seeing everything.
+We have a full guide to touring Disney World Resorts at Christmas.
+So that review comes in handy if you are visiting during Christmas.
+It provides a few tips on how to go about seeing everything.

 As we continue our journey around Crescent Lake, we’ll make our way over to Disney’s Yacht Club.
-The Yacht Club, in all fairness, is connected to the Beach Club by an indoor/outdoor walkway.
+This resort is connected to the Beach Club by an indoor/outdoor walkway.

 Therefore, technically, you don’t have to walk out to the path along the lake to access the resort.

-However, if you do remain on the outer path, you’ll run into Hurricane Hanna’s.
-This option serves as the pool bar and counter service for both Beach and Yacht Club.
+However, if you remain on the outer path, you’ll run into Hurricane Hanna’s.
+This dining option is the pool bar and a counter-service restaurant for both Beach and Yacht Club.

 We recently rented a cabana at the Beach Club and had lunch at Hurricane Hanna’s.
 The quick service is an excellent place to grab a burger or sandwich.
 I ordered the grilled chicken sandwich to enjoy out by the pool.

 If you’re not a guest of the resort, you can still enjoy a meal here.
-Below is a picture of the outdoor dining area that sits outside the enclosed pool area.
+Below is a picture of the outdoor dining area that sits outside the enclosed pool.

 If you love ice cream treats, you’ll want to check out the offerings here.
 Make sure to have someone to share that Mickey’s Kitchen Sink with!
 The sundaes are huge!

-Another good option is Crew’s Cup which is the lounge that adjoins Yachtsman Steakhouse.
-Yachtsman is signature dining and requires reservations.
 If you enjoy a good steak dinner, you might consider adding it to your list.
+Of course, you’ll need reservations for this restaurant.